robertleeplummerjr/Class.js/README.md

 }
 ```

-In c#, and in most programatic languages, there is a certain order of creating classes.
+In c#, and in most programmatic languages, there is a certain order of creating classes.
 Breaking down the process in order:
 * I want to make a class
 * I want to name it "MyClass"
 * optionally I could extend MyClass with another class, in the above scenario it is "OtherClass"